symfony/symfony-docs/cookbook/bundles/extension.rst

     You can specify your services in a configuration file (e.g. ``services.yml``) that lives in your bundle and then import it from your main application configuration.
 This is really easy, quick and totally effective.
-If you make use of :ref:`parameters<book-service-container-parameters>`, then
+If you make use of :ref:`parameters<book-servicecontainer-parameters>`, then
     you still have the flexibility to customize your bundle from your application configuration.
-See ":ref:`service-container-imports-directive`" for more
+See ":ref:`book-servicecontainer-importing`" for more
     details.

 2. **Exposing Semantic Configuration** (*advanced*):